 Brian M. Deevy - has been a director of Liberty Media Corporation since June 2015.
 He previously served as the head of Royal Bank of Canada (RBC) Capital Markets’ Communications, Media & Entertainment (CME) Group.
 Mr. Deevy was responsible for strategic development of the CME Group’s business, which included mergers & acquisitions, private equity and debt capital formation, and financial advisory engagements.
 He also served as Chairman and Chief Executive Officer of Daniels & Associates, the investment banking firm that provided financial advisory services to the communications industry until it was acquired by RBC in 2007.
 Prior to joining Daniels & Associates, RBC Daniels’ predecessor, Mr. Deevy was with Continental Illinois National Bank.
-Mr. Deevy also currently serves as a director of the Daniels Fund since 2003, and has been a Director of the U.S. Olympic and Paralympic Foundation since 2016.
+Mr. Deevy has served as a director of the Daniels Fund since 2003, and has been a Director of the U.S. Olympic and Paralympic Foundation since 2016.

 In addition, Maffei serves as Chairman of Qurate Retail, Inc., which owns digital commerce businesses, including subsidiaries QVC, HSNi and zulily and interests in FTD and ILG.
 Maffei also serves as Chairman of the Liberty-related companies Live Nation Entertainment, Pandora, SiriusXM and TripAdvisor, and a Director of Charter Communications and Zillow.

 Prior to joining Liberty in 2005, Maffei served as Co-President of Oracle, Chairman and CEO of 360networks, and CFO of Microsoft.
 He has also served as a Director of Barnes & Noble, Citrix, DIRECTV, Dorling Kindersley, Electronic Arts and Starbucks and was Chairman of Expedia and Starz.